 As you can see, more than one University offers Civil Law.
 This means the cut-off mark for Civil Law varies.
 You can check these universities JAMB UTME cut off marks here.
 Civil Law is a good course and you can also check the top best Art courses.
 This should not influence you.
 Follow your heart or seek my counsel.

-Civil Law is how many years course and under which faculty?
+Civil Law is how many years course?

 Have you read this?